-Rich Authorization Requests (RAR) support
+Rich Authorization Requests (RAR) support¶

-The OpenID for Verifiable Credential Issuance (draft 13) specification uses the authorization_details authorization request parameter, defined by RFC 9396 - OAuth 2.0 Rich Authorization Requests (RAR) specification, as a mechanism for a client/wallet to express detailed authorization information for verifiable credential issuance.
+authorization request parameter, defined by RFC 9396 - OAuth 2.0 Rich Authorization Requests (RAR) specification, as a mechanism for a client/wallet to express detailed authorization information for verifiable credential issuance.

 The RAR specification defines a generic mechanism based on the following ideas:

-• The specified authorization_details parameter, used on OAuth 2.0 authorization requests, contains a JSON array.
-Each item on that array is a JSON object representing an authorization requirement.
+parameter, used on OAuth 2.0 authorization requests, contains a JSON array.
+Each item on that array is a JSON object representing an authorization requirement. - Each JSON object must contain a

-The RAR specification does not define concrete values for the type field.
 Instead, those values must be defined by other specifications that use this generic framework.
-The OpenID for Verifiable Credential Issuance (draft 13) is one of those specifications, defining:

-• The additional fields that may appear on an authorization detail JSON object of this type.
+field. - The additional fields that may appear on an authorization detail JSON object of this type.

 The “Request Issuance of a Certain Credential Type using authorization_details Parameter” section in the verifiable credential issuance specification contains more information about the use of RAR in that context.